sagemath/trac_to_gh/Issue 7812.md

 # Issue 7812: Compute Bell numbers using mpmath by default (instead of GAP)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7812

 Original creator: jbandlow